 APIs Are Important, Please Keep Learning

 This is just the first of a series of 101 tutorials on the world of APIs.
 On the home page of API Evangelist you can find other tutorials on providing APIs or consuming APIs, and the research that went into this material.
 I have other research areas like real-time, and voice APIs, which as I have time will be generating 101 tutorials for--let me know if there are any of them I should prioritize

-I will be adding new tutorials as I have time, until then you can tune into the news stream from each area of research on the API Evangelist network, as well as tune into the API Evangelist blog for the latest analysis on the business of APIs, API Voice for the latest on the politics of APis, and the API.Report the latest in news from the APi space.
+I will be adding new tutorials as I have time, until then you can tune into the news stream from each area of research on the API Evangelist network, as well as tune into the API Evangelist blog for the latest analysis on the business of APIs, and the API.Report the latest in news from the API space.